-It was obviously common knowledge amongst local people, especially inquisitive youths that “a fiery lake” existed at Rattlechain.
+It was obviously common knowledge amongst local people, especially inquisitive youths that “a fiery lake” existed at Rattlechain that was “a peril to children”.
 It was also well known amongst canal boatmen that this cargo presented special risks during the time that it was transported by water.
 Albright and Wilson the company and its many backers had tried to keep a lid on this passing it off as “legend” or “myth”- hence the calcium phosphate nonsense that has been often repeated to try to disguise the p4 in the lagoon.
 Others have attempted to repeat this lie for their own avarice.

 Some observations from this article and statements contained within it.

 - The paper identifies it as “a poison cloud” and “a potentially dangerous chemical”- which is completely accurate.
 White phosphorus is a banned rat poison and is highly toxic.
 The cloud refered to is a mixture of phosphorus vapour and phosphorus pentoxide- which is also capable of causing severe problems to the respiratory tract.
 We have the often used cliche of “small amount” applied to p4- they were spinning the same yarns back then also.

 - “Phosphorus” is linked to matches and medicines- thus trying to present it as reasonably harmless in contrast to the poison that it actually is.

 - P4 IS NOT USED IN MEDICINES OR MATCHES THESE DAYS AND WAS BANNED BECAUSE OF ITS POISON PROPERTIES.
 This strikes of PR lies from the Albright and Wilson briefing factory.